on-device-ai/microAI/README.md

 Based on the manufacturer's [AI_UVC](https://wiki.t-firefly.com/en/CAM-C11262U/Application_scenarios.html#ai-uvc-camera) application, make the following modifications:

-1. Software modification, change Dual Camera to Signal Camera
+1. Software modification, the dual camera changed to the single camera
 2. Add MicroPython and TensorFlow Lite for Microcontrollers software packages to Buildroot
 3. Increase the bridge library from C++11 to C code to reduce the difficulty of integration
 4. Through the ISP's multi-path mechanism, the UVC Camera function and the MicroPython application can obtain the same image source (Camera) at the same time